The Language of Generalization: General Discussion

-Our theory assumes that listeners and speakers employ real-world knowledge of objects and events in order to use and interpret generalizations.
-It is this real-world knowledge (presently formalized in terms of a \emph{prevalence prior}) where issues about domain specific knowledge, interpretation of properties (Prasada \& Dillingham, 2006), over-hypotheses (Leslie, 2008), and essentialism (Gelman, 2003) can all play a role.
-We hypothesize that all of this knowledge feeds into participants' predictions (or, judgments about prevalence).
-Thus, we bring precision and clarity to the \emph{output} of these cognitive processes and conceptual understanding: intuitions about prevalence.
+Our theory assumes that listeners and speakers employ real-world knowledge of objects and events in order to use and interpret the language of generalization.
+It is this real-world knowledge (presently formalized in terms of a prevalence prior) where issues about domain specific beliefs, interpretation of properties (Prasada \& Dillingham, 2006), over-hypotheses (Leslie, 2008), and essentialism (Gelman, 2003) can all play a role.
+We hypothesize that all of this knowledge feeds into participants' predictions, measured through judgments about prevalence.
+That is, even though our underlying semantics is defined in terms prevalence of individual properties, this does not imply that the concepts involved in generic language understanding are defined merely by their properties.
+Instead, complex intuitive theories (that may reflect, for example conceptual role, see Goodman et al., 2015) give rise to prevalence priors, which then yield judgements about generic statements.
+Thus, it is the output of these cognitive processes and conceptual understanding---intuitions about prevalence---to which this framework brings precision and clarity.
 Applying the same precision and clarity to the more abstract aspects of conceptual knowledge including property knowledge, essentialism, etc. is an important next step for this line of work.
-Probabilistic causal models (Gopnik, 2003; Pearl, 1988) and their generalization in probabilistic programs (Goodman, Tenenbaum, \& Gerstenberg, 2015) are obvious starting places to look for such a formalism for conceptual structure and higher-order abstractions.
+Probabilistic causal models (Gopnik, 2003; Pearl, 1988) and their generalization in probabilistic programs (Goodman et al., 2015) are obvious starting places to look for such a formalism for conceptual structure and higher-order abstractions.